Bareflank/hypervisor/README.md

 can leverage inheritance to extend every part of the hypervisor to provide additional functionality above and beyond what is already provided.

-To this end, Bareflank's primary goal is to provide the scaffolding needed to construct more complete/complicated hypervisors including:
+To this end, Bareflank's primary goal is to remain simple, and minimalistic, providing only the scaffolding needed to construct more complete/complicated hypervisors including:
 - Type 1 Hypervisors (like Xen)
 - Type 2 Hypervisors (like VirtualBox)
 - Host-Only Hypervisors (commonly used by anti-virus and rootkits)

-Although Bareflank aims to support as many hypervisor configurations as possible, Bareflank itself will remain simple, and minimalistic; only providing the scaffolding needed by these configurations.
 The core business logic will remain in the hypervisors that extend Bareflank, and not in Bareflank itself.

 To support Bareflank's design approach, the entire project is licensed under the GNU Lesser General Public License v2.1 (LGPL), specifically